MWall541/Dragon-Mounts-Legacy/README.md

 - Updated JP and UK translations.

 - Tweaked dragon tails of Nether, Water, Ghost, and Forest dragons.

+Huge thanks to the Dragon Mounts 2 team for allowing me to use the updated textures for dragons!

 Dragon Mounts Discord: https://discord.gg/Ewm8aTTJ3K